 b.
-Site/Facility Management Contractors.
+DOE Contractors.

-- (1) The Contractor Requirements Document (CRD), Attachment 2, sets forth requirements of this Manual that will apply to site/facility management contracts that include the CRD. - (2) The CRD must be included in site/facilities management contracts that involve activities covered by the record keeping and reporting requirements in the CRD for contractor employee injury or illness and radiation exposure. - (3) The Manual does not apply to other than site/facility management contracts.
-Any application of any requirements of this Manual to other
+- (1) Except for the exclusions in paragraph 4c, the Contractor Requirements Document (CRD), Attachment 1, sets forth requirements of this Manual that will apply to contracts that include the CRD. - (2) The CRD must be included in contracts that involve activities covered by the recordkeeping and reporting requirements in the CRD for contractor employee injury or illness and radiation exposure.
+The CRD must also be included in contracts that involve activities covered by the environmental protection program reporting requirements and the annual fire protection summary requirements in the CRD. - (3) The officials identified in the Responsibilities paragraphs are responsible for telling contracting officers which contracts are affected by this c.
+Exclusions.